 As I already mentioned I never thought to write about the place before but as they say better less than never.
 Probably that is what comfort food does to us, we cherish it, we indulge it without even thinking of sharing the experience.
 In addition, my last visit was a bit special as it was with my blogger friends and few other foodies who enjoy their portion of Pork.
 Those who are not aware of the place, Tung Nam is a famous but small food joint near Podder Court.
 Not to mention Tung Nam is famous for their Chinese spread.

-Indrajit Lahiri, the Mahamushkil Man and Doma Wang (owner of Blue Poppy and a food lover) and her daughter were planning to visit Tung Nam and I took no time to join them and found Anindya and Madhushree from Pikturenema did the same.
-Apart from us, there was Somnath Da, Chandan da, and Amitosh da and everybody was so damn in love with their portion of pork.
-Tung Nam though prepares an eight-course meal for around 10 people but ours was a sudden visit and there was o time order that and hence we opted for the general items available.
+Indrajit Lahiri, the Mahamushkil Man and Doma Wang (owner of Blue Poppy and a food lover) and her daughter were planning to visit Tung Nam.
+I took no time to join them and found Anindya and Madhushree from Pikturenema did the same.
+Apart from us, there was Somnath Da, Chandan da, and Amitosh da.
+Everybody over there was so damn in love with their portion of pork.
+Tung Nam though prepares an eight-course meal for around 10 people but ours was a sudden visit.
+There was no time order that and hence we opted for the general items available.

-Now that, you can see it was almost a 7-course menu, It took us a good time to indulge our food and as you know when a group of bongs seat together they discuss anything to everything that is not even important.
-However, somehow we realized we were more than full and need to went back to our respective work after completion of the pork loaded mid-week lunch and almost clumsily everybody went back to work until next time from Tung Nam.
+It was almost a 7-course menu, and took us a good time to indulge our food.
+When a group of bongs seat together they discuss anything to everything that is not even important.
+However, somehow we realized we were more than full and need to went back to our respective work after completion of the pork loaded mid-week lunch.
+Almost clumsily everybody went back to work until next time from Tung Nam.
 Let me mention here, after having that amount of food we paid below 400 per person.

-Coming to the suggestion, well I am not suggesting anything, go visit indulge a few times Tung Nam and you will also able to discover your favorites like mine are Pork Wontons and Chilli Garlic Pork!
+Coming to the suggestion, well I am not suggesting anything.
+Go, visit, indulge a few times Tung Nam delicacies and you will also able to discover your favorites!